edhamma/jodok-path/practice.rst

    1. Perform the mindful walking first, then sit as usual and resolve that within one hour the mental and physical states in the process of arising and ceasing shall appear distinctly.
 Acknowledge ilie awareness, “Rising, falling, sitting, touching”, etc. to complete one full hour.
 While acknowledging, you will perceive the arising ,md ceasing of the mental and physical states more distinctly than before.
 This insight knowledge is called Udyabbayanana.

-   After this, resolve that within the succeeding hour only mental and physical states in cessation (or in their passing-away) shall be perceived.
+   2. After this, resolve that within the succeeding hour only mental and physical states in cessation (or in their passing-away) shall be perceived.
 Then acknowledge the awareness, “Rising, lulling, sitting, touching,” etc. to complete one full hour.
 While acknowledging, only the passing-away of the mental and physical states will appear, that is, the cessation appears more distinctly than before.
 This insight is called Bhaṁmganana.
 XXX

 **Second exercise,** to be done in one day.

-   l.Perform the mindful walking first, then sit as usual and resolve that within one hour the Bhayañāna shall arise in you.
+   1. Perform the mindful walking first, then sit as usual and resolve that within one hour the Bhayañāna shall arise in you.
 Acknowledge the perceptions, “Rising, falling, sitting, touching,” etc. to complete one full hour.
 While thus acknowledging, fear will arise in your mind.
 This insight knowledge is therefore known as Bhayañāna.

    2. In the succeeding hours, resolve that the Adinavanana shall arise, and acknowledge the perceptions, “Rising, falling, sitting, touching,” etc. to complete one full hour.
 While acknowledging in the sitting posture, there will arise all kinds of afflictions latent in the mental and physical states, such as pain, aching, impermanence, suffering, and anattā.
 This knowledge is known Adinavanana.